niamhbelton/Siamese_Network_Bad_Data/README.md

 ## Contents
 1. Data.
 2. Splitting the data and labelling process.
+3. Dataloader for clean data only.
+4. Models
-3. Implementation of the Siamese Network for identifying bad data.
+    (A) Implementation of the Siamese Network for identifying bad data.
-4. Implementation of Isolation Forest for identifying bad data.
+    (B) Implementation of Isolation Forest for identifying bad data.